-Students with chronic, mild non-specific COVID-19 symptoms should have their symptoms assessed either by a school nurse or primary care provider.
+Students who exhibit chronic, mild non-specific COVID-19 symptoms should have their symptoms assessed either by a school nurse or primary care provider.
 If there are no changes in symptoms from the baseline state, students would not need to be tested and may participate in school.
 If students have a change in symptoms from their baseline as assessed either by a school nurse or a primary care provider, then the students should be tested for COVID-19 and be placed in isolation until the results are available.
 A negative result will discontinue the isolation.
 If a student has a change in their baseline state and the student does not get tested, the student must self-isolate for 10 days and be fever-free without fever reducing medication for 24 hours and have improving symptoms before returning to school.

-Staff with allergies, asthma, or other non-infectious chronic disease which may present with mild nonspecific COVID-19 symptoms should contact their primary care provider.
+Staff with allergies, asthma, or other non-infectious chronic disease which may present with mild non-specific COVID-19 symptoms should contact their primary care provider.
 The primary care provider may furnish the staff member with medical documentation stating that present, non-specific mild symptoms do not differ from the patient's baseline, indicating the individual may return to school without being tested for COVID-19.

-Students or staff who have tested negative for COVID-19 in the past two weeks and who have no known exposure to COVID-19, should not be tested again in the presence of chronic symptoms that have not changed in a meaningful way during that interval.
+Students or staff who have not provided evidence of COVID-19 vaccination, who have tested negative for COVID-19 in the past two weeks and who have no known exposure to COVID-19, should not be tested again in the presence of chronic symptoms that have not changed in a meaningful way during that interval.
 If those symptoms were to change from their baseline, then the student or staff should begin home isolation.

-Students and staff with mild, chronic conditions, such as asthma or allergies, and who receive a negative BinaxNOW COVID-19 antigen test, are not required to self-isolate and may participate in school and extra-curricular activities until such time as the individual has a positive COVID-19 test or has a change in symptoms.
+Students and staff with mild, chronic conditions, such as asthma or allergies, who have not provided evidence of COVID-19 vaccination and who receive a negative school-based BinaxNOW COVID-19 antigen test, are not required to self-isolate and may participate in school and extra-curricular activities until such time as the individual has a positive COVID-19 test or has a change in symptoms.
+Over-the-counter COVID tests may not be used to avert the self-isolation requirement.
 A note from a primary care provider is not required for reentry in such cases.